CanadianObits.com - A collection of obituaries from all over Canada

 A funeral Service was held for Audrey Eileen Clark

-on Wednesday, August 9th at the Taylor Community Hall, Taylor BC.
+on Wednesday, August 9th at the Taylor Community Hall, Taylor B.C.

 Pastor Tom Lavigne officiated.
 Interment followed in the Taylor Cemetery, Taylor, BC